dennyhong96/fe-system-design/twitter-news-feed.md

 - Contrast ratio - 4.5:1
 - Dynamic font-sizes with CSS clamp
 - Semantic HTML structure
-- Provide proper aria-roles and attributes for custom components.
+- Provide proper aria-roles and attributes for custom components
   - aria-haspopup to announce the element can load another layer
   - All inputs elements should have aria-live attribute.
 So assistive technology can inform user of content change
 - Support multiple color schemes